 What is Stress and How Does It Impact Your Body?

-Below, we explore two key ways in which stress can negatively influence liver function and overall liver health:
+Studies identify two key ways that stress harms liver function and overall liver health.

 1. Stress and Liver Inflammation

-Chronic stress is linked to increased levels of inflammation in the body, which directly affects liver health.
-Stress triggers the release of hormones like cortisol and pro-inflammatory cytokines, which can lead to liver inflammation.
-This inflammation can worsen conditions like non-alcoholic fatty liver disease (NAFLD) and may accelerate the progression of liver diseases, even in those without pre-existing conditions. → Source: MDPI
+Chronic stress raises inflammation in the body, which impacts liver health.
+Stress hormones like cortisol and pro-inflammatory cytokines increase with stress, leading to liver inflammation.
+This ongoing inflammation can worsen conditions like non-alcoholic fatty liver disease (NAFLD) and speed up liver disease progression, even for those with no previous liver issues. → Source: MDPI

 2. Psychological Stress and Liver Disease Mortality